Red Storm Rising is a submarine simulation game released and published by MicroProse in 1988.

 Taking the player into the age of the Cold War, the game is based on the rivalry between the US and Russian naval forces.
 The two superpowers of the era are taking on a battle to the death at sea, and you are the winning condition; win it and be a hero or reserve yourself a place at Davy John's locker.

 An average person has seen enough war movies to recognize the Captain, who yells orders at his crewmates.
-From the manning the torpedos, steering the sub to the boisterous commands aimed at the engine room screaming, "engines on full throttle men," it is all etched in our memory as the typical atmosphere in a submarine control room.
+From the manning the torpedos, steering the sub to the boisterous commands aimed at the engine room screaming, "engines on full throttle, men," it is all etched in our memory as the typical atmosphere in a submarine control room.
 However, Red Storm Rising takes a much more different perspective, where it simulates the technical aspect of a submarine rather than the theatrical sense of it.

-The game is based on four time zones that the player has the freedom to choose from, commanders can pitch themselves in undersea battles from 1984 to a fictitious future with advanced technology.
-As you prowl beneath the open sea stalking your next victim through a bunch of maps and selection screens, it is up to the player to decide where to be, what to use and when to use it.
+The game is based on four time zones that the player has the freedom to choose from; commanders can pitch themselves in undersea battles from 1984 to a fictitious future with advanced technology.
+As you prowl beneath the open sea, stalking your next victim through a bunch of maps and selection screens, it is up to the player to decide where to be, what to use, and when to use it.

 Nothing related to action is complete without firepower.
-The game consists of a vast arsenal of weapons at your disposal along with 30 odd enemy naval ships that are potential victims to your 7000 ton beast of a submarine.
+The game consists of a vast arsenal of weapons at your disposal and 30 odd enemy naval ships that are potential victims to your 7000 ton beast of a submarine.
 From torpedoes that hunt down ships to unjammable/undetectable attacks, the game provides you with an option for each scenario.

 Review by: Adam

 DOS version 1.1 - Language: English - Size: 1.51 Mb

 DOS version 1.1b - Language: English - Size: 3.20 Mb

 Amiga version 1.0 - Language: English - Size: 7.62 Mb